SSG-DRD-IOT/intel_retail_workshop/Remote_Management/Configure_AMT.md

 *The new value must be a strong password.<br/>
 It should contain at least one uppercase letter, one lowercase letter, one digit, and one special character, and be at least eight characters.*
-*   A management console application can change the Intel AMT password without modifying the CSME password.
+**Note**: A management console application can change the Intel AMT password without modifying the CSME password.

 ## AMT Configuration
 *   Select Intel AMT Configuration and Press Enter.